FROLINAT: Habré ascends to power

 Meanwhile, Habré was reorganizing his forces in the east with Sudanese help, and had begun campaigning, taking several cities.
 He controlled part of the prefectures of Ouaddaï and Biltine.
 In December, the FAN, convinced that they could not seize Libyan materials, passed west and seized Oum Hadjer, Ati and Faya-Largeau.
 The OUA demanded in February 1982, but its request was ignored.
 By May the GUNT was stationed on the defensive in the capital, when Kamougué pulled back his forces to crush a revolt that had exploded in the south.
-Habré didn't lose this opportunity, and on June 7, 1982, he conquered the capital almost without opposition, while Goukouni escaped to Cameroon.
+Habré did not lose this opportunity, and on June 7, 1982, he conquered the capital almost without opposition, while Goukouni escaped to Cameroon.
 On June 19, Habré formed a State Council as new national government, and on October 21 he proclaimed himself President and nominated a new government.
 Goukouni and his followers regrouped in the north and obtained the support of Libya, which caused Habré to reclaim the Aouzou Strip which had been annexed by Libya.

 On October 28, Goukouni allied eight of the eleven tendencies represented in the GUNT and formed the National Government for Peace in Chad (GNPT) and the Liberation Armed Forces (FAL), both headed by him.
 The FAL's first goal was to capture Faya-Largeau, which was attacked in January 1983; Habré sent his forces to defend the town, but they were defeated on February 20.
 Notwithstanding this, Faya-Largeau remained in Habré's hands.
 Goukouni reported some other victories in the north, but in the meanwhile Habré was being given abundant help by France and the west to counter the Libyan-supported Goukouni.